I knew I was switching to LED, but I didn't know which light to get.

 If you are growing in a tent or other area with reflective walls, however, this light can cover a 5 by 5 area, since the light reflecting off the walls will light up the outer parts of the coverage area.

-While this light would work great in a 3 by 3 tent as well, you could save some money and go with the SolarStorm 440 instead.
-It's basically the same light, but less powerful.
+While this light would work great in a 3 by 3 tent as well, you could save some money and go with the SolarSystem 550 instead.
+It's basically the same light, but less powerful and more than enough for a 3 by 3 area.

 LED Type and Configuration

-California Lightworks outfits their SolarStorm 880 with 288 five watt Osram SSL diodes.
-These are some of the highest quality diodes available.
-They are rated for 80,000 hours.
-For comparison, most other LED companies use diodes rated for 50,000 hours.
-Only NextLight has a longer lifespan (100,000 hours).
+California Lightworks outfits their SolarSystem lights with 5 watt Osram diodes.
+These are some of the highest quality diodes available and they are rated for 50,000 hours.

 The main advantage of the 5 watt Osram diodes is power.
 They simply shine brighter than other diodes.
 To be exact, they emit 10 to 15% more light, while consuming the same amount of power as the competition.